wp-plugins/google-analytics-for-wordpress/readme.txt

 == Screenshots ==

-1. Screenshot of the basic settings panel for this plugin.
+1. Screenshot of the general settings panel for this plugin.
-2. Screenshot of the custom variable settings panel.
+2. Screenshot of the universal settings panel.
-3. Screenshot of the link tracking panel.
-4. Screenshot of the advanced settings panel.
+3. Screenshot of the advanced settings panel.
-5. Screenshot of the debugging mode in action.

 == Upgrade Notice ==